 The Ph.D. in Computer Engineering prepares aspiring scholars and researchers to explore key areas within the computer engineering field, including computer architecture, integrated circuit design, photonic computing, high-performance computing, and network computing.

 Students can expect to work closely with a faculty advisor in their chosen research area to create a curriculum plan and guidance for the doctoral dissertation.
-Students be also be expected to teach introductory-level courses to undergraduates, present conference papers, and work with faculty on research grant applications.
+Students may also be expected to teach introductory-level courses to undergraduates, present conference papers, and work with faculty on research grant applications.

 Faculty Advisor & Research Focus